min2ha/ukwa-site/content/target/59771/index.en.md

   "subject": "Brexit"
 }

-# "BBC News: Theresa May: We're on course to deliver Brexit despite vote "

 Theresa May said the UK was "on course to deliver on Brexit" as she arrived in Brussels, the day after her first Commons defeat as prime minister.